Clock Distribution with Gradient TRIX: Introduction

 However, by itself this does not guarantee bounded skew between correct nodes, since we also need to contain the effect of such a ``transient'' fault on the state of the simulated algorithm.
 Otherwise, a fault would increase skews arbitrarily, effectively corrupting downstream nodes: at any given node, the smallest or largest time at which a pulse from neighbors on the preceding layer is received could be determined by a faulty node.
 We can overcome this issue if there is at most one faulty in-neighbor.
-The key observation to controlling the impact of a faulty node on the pulse time lies in that it can indeed affect only one of three times: the smallest \emph{or} largest time at which a pulse from copies of neighbors on the previous layer is received, \emph{or} the time at which the pulse from the copy of the node itself is received.
+The key observation to controlling the impact of a faulty node on the pulse time lies in that it can indeed affect only one of three reception times: the (i) smallest \emph{or} (ii) largest time at which a pulse from copies of neighbors on the previous layer is received, \emph{or} (iii) the time at which the pulse from the copy of the node itself is received.
 In particular, the median of these three times lies within the interval spanned by the correct in-neighbors' pulse times.
-By imposing the additional constraint to always tie the time at which a pulse is generated closely to this median, we can limit the local impact of a fault on skews.
+By imposing a constraint to always tie the time at which a pulse is generated closely to this median, in addition to the standard ``slow'' and ``fast'' conditions of the GCS algorithm, we can limit the local impact of a fault on skews.

 In summary, we seek to simultaneously simulate a time-discrete variant of the GCS algorithm from~\cite{lenzen2010tight}, while also guaranteeing that pulse forwarding times are, up to a sufficiently small deviation, identical to median reception times plus a fixed offset.
-Unfortunately, no existing GCS algorithm that achieves a small local skew~\cite{kuhn09reference,kuhn10dynamic,lenzen2010tight,lenzen08clock} can be used for this purpose as-is, since their decision rules are in conflict with the above ``stick to the median'' requirement.
+Unfortunately, no existing GCS algorithm that achieves a small local skew~\cite{kuhn10dynamic,kuhn09reference,lenzen08clock,lenzen2010tight} can be used for this purpose as-is, since their decision rules are in conflict with the above ``stick to the median'' requirement.